Quotes Of Power In Macbeth

 The Fragility of Power: Banquo and Macduff

 The play contrasts Macbeth's ruthless pursuit of power with the loyalty and integrity of other characters.
 Banquo, Macbeth's initial ally, remains steadfast in his moral compass, even in the face of the witches' prophecies.
-His murder, a direct consequence of Macbeth's paranoia, underscores the instability of power acquired through treachery.
+Now, his murder, a direct consequence of Macbeth's paranoia, underscores the instability of power acquired through treachery.
 The act is indicative of Macbeth's deepening fear and his desperation to secure his position.

 The Inevitability of Fate vs. Free Will: A Deeper Look